Spark Capital partners with imaginative entrepreneurs who are driven to move people with the products and experiences they create.

 We are a venture capital firm that invests in startups led by creative thinkers.
 We partner with entrepreneurs who make products and services for consumers as well as business people.
 We are proud supporters of companies such as 1stDibs, AdMeld, Oculus, Superpedestrian, Tumblr, Twitter, Warby Parker, and Wayfair.

 We have offices in the Back Bay in Boston, SoHo in New York City, and SoMA in San Francisco.

 Spark Capital was founded in 2005.
-Today, we manage nearly $2 billion across five funds, including an early-stage venture fund and a growth fund.
+Today, we manage roughly $2 billion across four early-stage venture funds and a growth fund.